My computer is running slow, what steps can I do to fix it?

-Make sure your computer and processor is not overheating.
-Excessive heat can cause a significant decrease in computer performance since most processors automatically step the speed of the processor down to help compensate compensate for the heat related issues.
+Make sure your computer and processor are not overheating.
+Excessive heat can cause a decrease in the computer's performance because most operating systems automatically reduce the processor's speed to help compensate for heat-related issues.

-Dust, dirt, and hair can also constrict a proper air flow on your computer, which can also cause a computer to overheat.
-Make sure your computer case is clean and fans are not obstructed.
+Dust, dirt, and hair can also constrict proper airflow inside your computer, which causes a computer to overheat.
+Ensure your computer case is clean and that the fans are not obstructed.

-If none of the above solutions resolve your issues, it is recommended that you either reinstall Windows or erase everything and then start over.
+If none of the solutions above resolve your issues, another option is to reinstall the operating system, or you can erase everything and start over.

 Erasing everything on your computer and reinstalling the operating system can increase performance by eliminating old software or drivers.
 Installing a fresh copy of macOS or Windows, programs, and the latest drivers helps verify no software-related issues are causing your computer to be slow.

 Finally, if your computer is still slow after trying the above recommendations, there's likely a more serious hardware-related issue (e.g., a failing component).
 Examples of failing hardware could include the hard drive, CPU, RAM (random-access memory), motherboard, or other components.